astropy/astropy-APEs/APE0.rst

 no more than three months after the motion is seconded.
 Removal requires approval by two-thirds of all active Voting Members at the time the motion is made.
 The motion, second, and vote will be held in private.
 Removal under this provision will be reflected by updating the list of Voting Members.
+A member removed via this mechanism does not have emeritus status.

 It may be necessary for the Ombudsperson and the Coordination Committee to remove a Voting Member for violations of the Code of Conduct.
 In this case, the